Where to Eat in NYC

 - Refinery Rooftop – Great cocktails with a great view, with some decent snacks to go with the drinks (Bryant Park)

-Favorite Coffee Spots in NYC:
+Favorite Coffee Spots:

 I’ve told you before that my husband Pete roasts his own green coffee, and knows pretty much everything there is to know around different brewing methods, grinding, varietals, and more.
 So, it goes without saying that he’s pretty snobby about his coffee.
 Here are some of his go-to spots in the city: